 To set up a working time rule, you'll first need to create one starting from the structure that fits best with your needs.

 Go to Settings > Schedule > Working time rules > Create Working time rule.

 This will open a new window for you to choose which type of rule you want to start setting up.

-The name is required.
+Set a name for the rule.
+(Required) With this name, you will be able to distinguish between all the rules set up for your organization, in the overview list.
 You should choose something indicative of what the rule is tracking for your schedule and keep in mind that you cannot use a name for more than one rule.

 who and what it applies to within your organization.
 You can define this through:

 You need to select at least one group, employee type, and leave at least shift type, depending on what you need the rule to monitor and trigger a warning for while scheduling.

 As an example, you cannot exclude all the Shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your Schedule.

 Here is an example of what the setup form looks like for a working time rule that can be used to monitor shift length.

 Besides the general details needed for a rule, there will be specific details to fill out, depending on the rule type.
 Once all the details of a rule are filled out, press Create to enable the rule.
 From now the rule will automatically trigger a warning on the next conflicting shift you create or modify in the schedule.